-The United States Embassy is pleased to announce the Annual Program Statement (APS).
-APS makes funding available for cultural and exchange programs that strengthen cultural ties between the United States and Italy, highlight shared values, and promote bilateral cooperation.
+The United States Embassy is pleased to announce the 2nd round of our Annual Program Statement (APS).
+The APS makes funding available for cultural and exchange programs that strengthen cultural ties between the United States and Italy, highlight shared values, and promote bilateral cooperation.
 The APS is a best practice utilized by many U.S. embassies around the world to solicit proposals for funding via an open and transparent competition process.

 Priority Program Areas Are:

 - Prosperity: Fostering empowerment, economic recovery, and shared prosperity through

 STEM education and entrepreneurship;

 - Climate: Addressing the climate crisis through U.S.-Italy partnerships

 - Democracy: Strengthening and/or explaining democratic institutions, principles, and

 norms and renewing trust in democracy, and combatting disinformation;